A sexy Alexa, Dan Levy's M&M habit: Super Bowl ads to watch - WTMJ

 Cadillac “Edgar Scissorhands”

 In another nostalgia-fest, Cadillac revisits the classic 1990 movie “Edward Scissorhands.”
-In the ad, actor Timothee Chalamet portrays Edward’s son Edgar, who has difficulty with his inherited scissor-hands when he deflates a football and severs a bus’s stop cord.
+The ad portrays Edward’s son Edgar, who has difficulty with his inherited scissor-hands when he deflates a football and severs a bus’s stop cord.
 Then he tries out the Cadillac Lyriq’s “Hands free super cruise” feature which allows you to drive with little hand contact.
 Winona Ryder from the original film also revisits her role as Edgar’s mother.

 Cheetos “ It Wasn’t Me ”